Bio

 Daniel has studied and performed improv for 15 years, and been teaching since 2014, shortly after he joined Sea Tea Improv, Connecticut’s only professional improv training company.
 He helped the company grow from 2 monthly shows to a Hartford mainstay with its own theater and a national touring company.
 He has taught over 500 hours of studio-based classes, hundreds of hours of on-site workshops, and a few dozen hours on Zoom (~ 1k earth hours), so he’s nearly 10% of the way to being an expert.
 Daniel is known for his understated wit, theatrical flair, and can often be spotted trying to cool down the coffee in his improv cup.
 Let’s turn it over to the man himself for some further detail:

-Training
+Training Background

-Teaching
+Teaching Experience

-As one of Sea Tea’s Education Directors I have helped to develop their improv curriculum, as well as my own electives Acting for the Improviser and Improvised Tennessee Williams.
+As one of Sea Tea’s Education Directors I have helped to develop their improv curriculum, as well as my own upper-level electives Acting for the Improviser and Improvised Tennessee Williams.
 I have also offered workshops on character, physicality, and object work.

 I’ve taught every improv level from intro to performance level classes, to corporate communications workshops, to workshops for public schools.
 My initial training used relationship and character as scenic building blocks, but I’ve since incorporated more game-based approaches.